“A procession of the damned.

 But two things.

-One: I’ve just used a tragedy to score some “self-realization” points for myself.
+One: I’ve just used a tragedy to score some “self-realization” points for myself, and I’m the first person to recognize that this is kind of shitty.
 Maybe the whole meaning of that dream, and the explosion, was: for fuck’s sake, people died!
 People lost their homes!
 Fucking meditate with your fucking mala beads you bought on Amazon.com on the fact that people fucking died!!!

 Second: I haven’t been 100% honest with you.
 I’ve been like, instead…93% honest.
 86% honest.